PavlidisLab/rnaseq-pipeline/README.md

     quantified/<reference_id>               # quantification matrices for isoforms and genes report/<reference_id>/<experiment_id>/  # MultiQC reports for reads and alignments
 ```

+You can adjust the pipeline output directory by setting `rnaseq_pipeline.core.pipeline_output`
+in the configuration.

 ## Setting up distributed computation